 - 1. A person with a disability; - 2.
-A parent or guardian of, or any other person legally responsible for, a person with a disability who is under the age of 18 years; or performs services, in accordance with NRS 629.091, for the person with a disability to help the person with a disability maintain independence, personal hygiene and safety.
+A parent or guardian of, or any other person legally responsible for, a person with a disability who is under the age of 18 years; or - 3.
+A parent, spouse, guardian or adult child of a person with a disability who suffers from a cognitive impairment, performs services, in accordance with NRS 629.091, for the person with a disability to help the person with a disability maintain independence, personal hygiene and safety.